 Start your order by completing the free no obligation online consultation

 Treatments start from as little as £55.95 including free same day deliveryStart Your Free Online Consultation Now

-Genital warts can be uncomfortable or unpleasant but they are not usually dangerous.
+Genital warts can be uncomfortable or unpleasant, but they are not usually dangerous.
 If the warts bleed uncontrollably, you should see a doctor immediately.
 If they block the opening to the urethra to the point that you are not able to urinate, you may have to go see your doctor for a genital warts removal treatment.

-It is a myth that genital warts can develop into cervical cancer.
-The types of HPV that cause genital warts (HPV-6 and HPV-11) are not the same as those that cause cervical cancer.
+It is a myth that Genital warts can develop into cervical cancer.
+The types of HPV that cause genital warts (HPV-6 and HPV-11) are not the same as those that can cause cervical cancer.
 It is possible, however, to have more than one strain of HPV at a time.
 If you are concerned, you should talk to your doctor.

-Genital warts treatments can be both surgical and medical.
-Though the warts themselves can be treated, it is important to remember that the virus that causes the warts cannot be cured or removed, which could lead to further outbreaks in the future.
+No, there is no complete cure for genital warts at present.
+Though the warts themselves can be treated, it is important to remember that the virus that causes the warts cannot be cured or gotten rid of, which could lead to further outbreaks in the future.

-There are several genital warts treatment creams available on prescription such as Aldara, Condyline and Warticon.
-Over-the-counter treatments are not recommended as they may not be suitable for the sensitivity of the genital area.
-The chemical trichloroacetic acid can be used as a genital warts removal treatment by burning off the warts, but this can only be applied by a doctor.
+There are several genital warts treatment creams available on prescription from HealthExpress, such as Aldara, Condyline and Warticon.
+Over-the-counter treatments are not recommended, as they may not be suitable for the sensitivity of the genital area.
+All three of these treatments are approved by UK registered doctors, and are proven to effectively treat Genital warts, with quick results.